-- 1. Observe and measure temperature and humidity using various sensors.
-(K2) - 2.
-Use IR sensor/push button to on/off LED.
-(K3) - 3.
-Interpret Bluetooth module with Arduino and Use the same.
-(K3) - 4.
-Illustrate Actuating elements with Arduino and control the same (K4) - 5.
-Develop secure data application (Mobile or Web).
-(K3)
+- 1. Measure temperature and humidity using various sensors. - 2.
+Use IR sensor/push button to on/off LED. - 3.
+Interface Bluetooth module with Arduino and Use the same. - 4.
+Interface Actuating elements with Arduino and control the same. - 5.
+Design and develop secure data application (Mobile or Web).